-Creating the capacity graph within 3 clicks
+Creating the capacity graph with 3 clicks

-You can easily create the capacity graph within a few clicks.
+You can easily create the capacity graph with just a few clicks.

 Use the exported CSV file to create a capacity graph.

 - 1. On MS-Excel 2007: - a.
 Select the information to be displayed on the graph from the System Detailed Report or Pools Detailed Report sections.